We send home progress summary reports in the Autumn and Spring terms to show how your child has settled in to the new academic year.

 The phonics screening check is an assessment completed in the summer term to confirm whether individual children have learnt phonic decoding to an appropriate standard.
 That is, children can recognise the sounds that individual letters / combinations of letters make in words and can blend them together to read new words they see or hear.
 The check is for all Year 1 pupils and children in Year 2 who previously did not meet the standard of the check in Year 1.
 Results of this check are shared with parents at the end of an academic year.

-In the spring/summer terms of your child’s final year at the infant school (Year 2), the children are assessed by their class teacher in speaking and listening, reading, writing, mathematics and science.
-Currently, Standard Assessment Tasks (SATs) and tests are used to inform these teacher assessments, however, there is due to be a new assessment system from September 2016.
+In the spring/summer terms of your child’s final year at the infant school (Year 2), the children are assessed by their class teacher in reading, writing, mathematics and science.
 Prior to the assessments taking place, parents are invited into school to discuss the procedures with the Year 2 teachers.
 Individual standards achieved are included in the children’s annual reports.
 Below is a summary of the school’s results compared to national results.

-This table shows the percentage of eligible children achieving the expected level and, of those, the above expected level in 2016.
-The number of eligible children is: 61.
+This table shows the percentage of eligible children achieving the expected and above expected (greater depth) level in 2018.
+The number of eligible children is 60.

 Percentage at each level

-*Results for speaking and listening and science are based on teacher assessment only.
+*Results for writing and science are based on teacher assessment only.